Common Flu Myths

 Myth #3: The flu vaccine will protect me against COVID-19.

 The truth is, the flu vaccine will help protect you against flu.
 It will not protect you against COVID-19.
-A vaccine for COVID-19 is expected to begin rolling out in the coming months and will be an important additional tool in the fight against COVID-19.
+You can get vaccinated for flu and COVID at the same time.
 Learn more about the similarities and differences between flu and COVID-19, including symptoms, testing and severity.

 Myth #4: Wearing a mask, watching my distance and washing my hands is enough to prevent flu.